1811

 2004

-The first russophone micronation, Kingdom of Virtustan, was founded in 2004 as recorded by the Microfreedom Index.
-Subsequently, a number of simulationist micronations have arisen in Russia, for instance the State of Chupland (2005) & Baltic Principality (2007).
+The first russophone micronation, Kingdom of Virtustan, was founded in 2004 in Ukraine as recorded by the Microfreedom Index.
+Subsequently, a number of simulationist micronations arose in Russia, for instance the State of Chupland (2005) & Baltic Principality (2007).
 Together, they formed the first but now inactive russophone organization, i.e., League of Virtual States and Micronations, in 2008.
 Similar to its anglophone counterpart, the Russian-speaking micronational community also underwent a change from pure simulationism to soft secessionism later, mainly credited to the Federal Republic of Lostisland founded in 2010.
-Since then, the general trend of russophone micronationalism has remained relatively stable, notable examples including the Republic of Eslanda (2011), United Empire of Great Petoria (2014), Kingdom of North Barchant (2015), as well as members of the League of Independent States (2020), currently the largest intermicronational organization within the russophone community.
+Since then, the general trend of russophone micronationalism has remained relatively stable.
+Notable members from the russophone community include the Republic of Eslanda in Russia (2013), Kingdom of North Barchant in Russia & Latvia (2015), Federal Republic of Nabuzje in Ukraine (2019), as well as the member states of the League of Independent States (2020), currently the largest Russian-speaking intermicronational organization.

 2008